The Week on Dalal Street: Weekly wrap of market trends, stock moves & what to look out for!

 Moneycontrol News

-In this edition of The Week on Dalal Street, CNBC Awaaz's Anuj Singhal shares his views on Q3 FY23 earnings, metal stocks, capital gains tax and what's holding bulls and bears ahead of the upcoming Union Budget 2023.
+In this edition of The Week on Dalal Street, CNBC Awaaz's Anuj Singhal & Moneycontrol's Santosh Nair discuss sharp selling in the stock market, sectors in focus and technical levels of benchmark indices ahead of the upcoming Union Budget 2023.

 Moneycontrol News